Patrick Kavanagh: The Leader lawsuit and lung cancer

 In 1954 two major events changed Kavanagh's life.
 First, he issued libel proceedings against a magazine called The Leader for publishing an anonymously-written profile of him as an alcoholic sponger.
-Kavanagh had made numerous enemies in his film and literary criticism and had written diatribes against the Civil Service, the Arts Council, the Irish Language movement so there were many possible authors of the piece.
+Kavanagh had made numerous enemies in his film and literary criticism and, as he had written diatribes against the Civil Service, the Arts Council and the Irish Language movement, there were many possible authors of the piece.
 Based on his previous experience of libel, he believed he would get an out-of-court settlement.
 However, the magazine hired former (and future) Taoiseach and Attorney General (1926–1932) John A. Costello as their barrister, who won the case when it came to trial.

 Second, shortly after Kavanagh lost this case, he was diagnosed with lung cancer and was admitted to hospital, where he had a lung removed.
 It was while recovering from this operation by relaxing on the banks of the Grand Canal in Dublin that Kavanagh rediscovered his poetic vision.
 He began to appreciate nature and his surroundings, and took his inspiration from them for many of his later poems.

 Costello and Kavanagh eventually became good friends, with Kavanagh remarking that he voted for him after the trial.